I have owned my own business almost all of my professional life. Therefore entrepreneurial thinking is second nature to me.

 Like any agency lead, I get excited by awards and prizes.
 What fires me up even more is the fact that our work can have a direct impact on people’s wellbeing – particularly when we share the proceeds with those who are less fortunate.

-I am a managing partner of infill UK and work as account manager and IT support for our clients.
+I am the office manager of infill UK and work as account manager and IT support for our clients.
 In all those roles, customer care is vital.
 Whether I am managing a project or designing a new digital strategy, it is important to me to offer specifically designed solutions.
 They have to fit the client’s particular requirements and deliver added value to their customers.

 As a digital lead I am part of a team of IT colleagues managing and developing various individual solutions for our clients: